Anxiety Workshops

 You may find that life at university challenges you in unexpected ways, especially if you're balancing your studies with work and home commitments.
 If you feel stressed or anxious, you can find support at the University of Wolverhampton.

-Our Mental Health and Wellbeing team can help you access support for various personal difficulties.
-They provide free and confidential advice covering a range of topics, including anxiety, confidence and depression, homesickness and dealing with suicidal thoughts.
-They provide support for eating disorders, cultural and identity issues, as well as coping with trauma, loss and grief.
+We provide free and confidential advice covering a range of topics, including anxiety, confidence building, depression, homesickness and dealing with suicidal thoughts.
 Students can also access guidance for developing positive work, life and study balance.

-If you are a student experiencing a mental health or wellbeing difficulty, please register for support using the button below.
 Read the Student Agreement for more information on our service, including how we operate and store your information.

 If you need immediate help, please visit our I need help now webpage.